PlaidCloud/website/content/en/docs/reference/access-authn-authz/certificate-signing-requests.md

 ### Create Role and RoleBinding

-With the certificate created it is time to define the Role and RoleBinding for this user to access Kubernetes cluster resources.
+With the certificate created it is time to define the Role and RoleBinding for this user to access PlaidCloud cluster resources.

 This is a sample command to create a Role for this new user: